YosefHayim/Udemy-Clone-Ron-Ben-IITC-2025/README.md

 GOOGLE_CLIENT_SECRET=""
 ```

+---

 ## 4. Start the App

-Once the `.env` files are ready and dependencies are installed:
+Once the `.env` files are configured and dependencies installed:

 ```bash
 # Frontend